hyfydistro/web-design-mockups/introducing-json/Design System.md

 Other: (if available)

+* Use Fluid or Responsive Typography; Add another size up in **XS**

 **S**

-Targeted device-width: [a popular S size]
+Targeted device-width: 600px

 **M**

-Targeted device-width: [a basic M size]
+Targeted device-width: 1024px

 **L**

-Targeted device-width: [a basic L size]
+Targeted device-width: 1440px (max width)

 **XL**

+n/a

 ## Spatial System (and Size?)